wavefrontHQ/docs/pages/doc/trace_data_details.md

 </tbody>
 </table>

-{% include note.html content="When specifying a span in Wavefront span format, adjust values as necessary so that the units match." %}
+{% include note.html content="When specifying a span in Operations for Applications span format, adjust values as necessary so that the units match." %}

 For example, suppose you know a span started at `1533529977627` epoch milliseconds, and lasted for `3` seconds.
-In Wavefront span format, you could specify either of the following pairs of time values:
+In Operations for Applications span format, you could specify either of the following pairs of time values:

 | `1533529977` | `3` | (both values in seconds) |
 | `1533529977627` | `3000` | (both values in milliseconds) |